elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/supplementary/presentations/ch_04_Type_of_training_material/chapter04-Types_of_training_material-presentation.md

 - Upload the text file in the left panel.
 - Create a mindmap (via right panel).
 </section>

-> ### According to the paper, what are the main features of an interoperable training material?

 ### Enhance your training materials